sparna-git/Sparnatural/docs/widgets.md

 ### Description

 The autocomplete widget allows to select a URI by typing a few letters, and selecting a value from a list of proposals.
 The search is triggered when 3 characters at least have been entered.
-The search is done on one or more properties configured in the widget datasource.
-The search
+The search is done on one or more properties configured in the widget datasource (it can be configured to search on preferred label as well as synonyms, acronyms, identifiers, etc.).
+Autocompletion also works for searching on literal values.
 Autocomplete widget is implemented based on [easyautocomplete library](https://github.com/pawelczak/EasyAutocomplete).

 ### Configuration

+In OWL configuration, declare a sub-property of [`config-core:AutocompleteProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#AutocompleteProperty)

 ### Datasources

 The list of proposals displayed to the user needs to be [configured using a SPARQL datasource](http://docs.sparnatural.eu/OWL-based-configuration-datasources.html#preconfigured-datasources-for-an-autocompleteproperty).
-The default datasource used is [`datasources:search_URI_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#search_URI_contains), itself relying on the SPARQL query [`datasources:query_search_URI_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#query_search_URI_contains)
+The default datasource used is [`datasources:search_URI_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#search_URI_contains), itself relying on the SPARQL query [`datasources:query_search_URI_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#query_search_URI_contains).
+If the range is a literal, the default datasource is [`datasources:search_literal_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#search_literal_contains), itself relying on the SPARQL query [`datasources:query_search_literal_contains`](http://data.sparna.fr/ontologies/sparnatural-config-datasources#query_search_literal_contains)

 ### SPARQL clause

+The SPARQL query generation logic is identical to the ListWidget (see above).

 ## Tree widget